ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 # 2.3.7 Languages Master API
 # 2.3.7.1 Languages Master-create service

-This service will create the list of Languages which are used in the MOSIP platform.
+This service will create a Language which is used in the MOSIP platform.

 ### Resource URL
 ### `POST /languages`